 So, Dr. Graham, thanks for making graham crackers.
 Now, if ya don’t mind, step aside and let us take them to a new level!
 Enjoy our crisp, flavorful, and not-too-sweet crackers.
 They’ll take you right back to those summer campfires.

-You'll leave BAKE! with our recipes, the knowledge to recreate them at home, a dozen graham crackers, chocolate and vanilla marshmallows, graham cracker dough to bake later, and great coupons.
+You'll leave BAKE! with our recipes, the knowledge to recreate them at home, a dozen graham crackers, vanilla marshmallows, graham cracker dough to bake later, and great coupons.